}Citroen Concours of America's

 and retirement fund and still not have it on the road.
 There are benefits and drawbacks on both Series

 cars and these should be considered carefully before buying.
 To help on

 an exchange basis.
-I would therefor suggest you avoid any cars with suspect
+I would therefore suggest you avoid any cars with suspect

 transmissions unless it can be bought for a very attractive price.